mirkolenz/things-import/README.md

 You are not limited to project imports, it is possible to represent every option supported by Things.

-To actually transcode the templates into a web page with usable links, run the following command: `pipenv run python parse.py FILENAME`
+To actually transcode the templates into a web page with usable links, run the following command: `pipenv run python parse.py INPUT_DIR OUTFILE`

 The resulting file can be uploaded to your webserver for easy import.